sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-The **Hardware Sentry Agent** collects the hardware health of the monitored systems and pushes the collected data to the OTLP receiver. **${project.name}** then processes the hardware observability and sustainability metrics and exposes them by site in the backend platform of your choice (Datadog, BMC Helix, Prometheus, Grafana, etc.).
+The **Hardware Sentry Agent** collects the hardware health of the monitored systems and pushes the collected data to the OTLP receiver. **${project.name}** then processes the hardware observability and sustainability metrics and exposes them in the backend platform of your choice (Datadog, BMC Helix, Prometheus, Grafana, etc.).

 To ensure this process runs smoothly, you need to configure a few settings in the `config/hws-config.yaml` file to allow **${project.name}** to:

-* group the monitored systems into sites
+* identify which site is monitored with this agent
-* calculate the electricity costs and the carbon footprint of your sites
+* calculate the electricity costs and the carbon footprint of this site
-* monitor the systems that compose your sites.
+* monitor the systems in this site.

 Note that all changes made to the  `config/hws-config.yaml` file are taken into account immediately.
 There is therefore no need to restart the *OpenTelemetry Collector*.